Tritounet1/apple-music-playlist-scraper/README.md

 # Apple Music Playlist Scraper

-Un outil simple pour scraper des playlists d'Apple Music et générer des fichiers JSON avec les métadonnées des musiques.
+A simple tool for scraping Apple Music playlists and generating JSON files with music metadata.